DimitriPalmer22/Relapse-Code-Documentation/_temp/02-20 Temporary Transition.md

 We need transitions since the cutscenes don't work.

-- Use those "checkpoint resets" that move the player to the next level.
+- Repurpose those "checkpoint resets" that move the player to the next level.
-- Make a new script with pretty much the same structure, but uses a cor
+- Make a new script with pretty much the same structure, but uses a coroutine to
+	- disable player movement / damage,
+	- fade the screen to black,
+	- THEN move the player,
+	- and then fade from black